Schedule prior to Covid-19 closings.

 Noble Knitters meet by invitation on Zoom at 10:00 Wednesday mornings.

 Bible Study meets by invitation at 6:30 on Wednesday evenings via Zoom.

-Sunday schools meet by invitation on Zoom on Sunday morning at 10:00.
+Sunday schools meet by invitation on Zoom on Sunday.

 If you would like an invitation to join any of the groups, please call our office phone number and leave a message with your phone number.
 Someone will contact you.